247 Solitaire title image

 You’ve heard about a few of the benefits of memory games, and now it’s time to talk about your various options.
 These include online versions of beloved games, curated intelligence challenges, and all sorts of brain-training teasers.

-Here are some games that can help you sharpen your memory:
+Here are some online memory games for adults that can help you sharpen your memory:

-Scrabble - Available since 1948 as a board game and now available as a free online game, this perennial word game tests your vocabulary and language recall.
+Scrabble - Available since 1948 as a board game, Scrabble is now available as a free online game, this perennial word game tests your vocabulary and language recall.

 Crosswords - You can still find crosswords in most newspapers and activity books, but there are plenty of online options with their own spectrum of difficulties and features.
 USA Today is usually known as the easiest daily free choice, but more seasoned players might want to try their hand at The New York Times crosswords, which has a reputation for bending the keenest minds.